LuckyLuke00/flappy-bird-ai/README.md

 1. Clone the repository.
 2. Open the solution with Visual Studio 2022.
 3. Build and run the project.
+4. Press the space bar to start learning.

 **Warning:** Occasionally, when launching the project, Raylib can take a while to initialize.
 The program will appear to be stuck, but it isn't.
 Just wait for a little and the game will start.